openxc/vi-firmware/docs/definitions/definitions.rst

 vehicle interface, as you cannot create these input files without that knowledge.

-Once you've defined your message set in a JSON file, run the ``generate_code.py`` script to create an implementation of ``signals.cpp``:
+Once you've defined your message set in a JSON file, install the `OpenXC Python library <http://python.openxcplatform.com`_, then run the `openxc-generate-firmware-code` tool to create an implementation of ``signals.cpp``:

 .. code-block:: sh

-    cantranslator/ $ script/generator/generate_code.py --message-set mycar.json > src/signals.cpp
+    cantranslator/ $ openxc-generate-firmware-code --message-set mycar.json > src/signals.cpp

 The firmware should now :doc:`compile </installation/compiling>`!
 Don't modify the ``signals.cpp`` file manually, since it's generated you should expect it to